karenbadanyan/websiteX/content/blogs/homework4.md

 date: "2023-06-10"
 description: ML Model for Women depicted in Hollywood movies # the title that will show up once someone gets to this page
 draft: false
-image: hollywood.jpeg # save picture in \static\img\blogs.
+image: hollywood.jpg # save picture in \static\img\blogs.
 Acceptable formats= jpg, jpeg, or png .
 Your iPhone pics wont work

 keywords: ""
 slug: hollywood_women_model # slug is the shorthand URL address... no spaces plz